 New budget request of \$30.95 million.
 Program proactively develops, plans, designs and implements high benefit, medium cost projects to benefit the transportation network.
 Improvements previously built under this program include the 5th Avenue lane reversal designed to maximize the existing infrastructure and rights of way before larger, more costly improvements are needed.
 Program funding from Fuel Tax of \$24 million, Pay-As-You-Go of \$4.45 million and Lifecycle Maintenance and Upgrade Reserve of \$2.5 million.
-Operating Impact of Capital: None.

-Program 543 : Connectors/Improv - Prov Ring Rd Projects
+Program 543: Connectors/Improv - Prov Ring Rd Projects